Frequently asked questions

 TDN App Quick Start Guide:

-Download the TDN App and create / log into your HP Tuners account (TDN App > Account)
+Download the TDN App – Create and log into your HP Tuners account (TDN App > Account)

-Link ZFGR as your tuner (invite code TFWP-6913) (TDN App > Account > Link Tuner)
+Link ZFGR as your tuner – Invite code TFWP-6913 (TDN App > Account > Link Tuner)

 Repeat steps 5-7 until your tune is complete (sync file, submit request, receive tune revision).
 Please allow 2-5 business days processing time for each TDN Request.